pellepelster/pages/solidblocks.de/content/_index.md

   {{<feature-row>}}

     {{<feature title="Playbooks" iconClasses="fa-list-ol solidblocks-green">}}
-      Playbooks provide detailed steps for important steps like disaster recovery or secret rotation in case of emergencies.
+      Playbooks provide detailed procedures for scenarios like disaster recovery or secret rotation during emergencies.
     {{</feature>}}

     {{<feature title="Fire Drills" iconClasses="fa-fire-extinguisher solidblocks-orange">}}
-      Regular exercises ensure that important steps that are seldom used still work and that developers are comfortable with executing them.
+      Regular exercises ensure that crucial steps that are seldom used still work as intended, and that developers are comfortable with executing them.
     {{</feature>}}

     {{<feature title="Support" iconClasses="fa-phone solidblocks-yellow">}}
-      In case of critical errors emergency support is also available via email, phone or chat.
+      In the event of critical errors, such as system crashes or data loss, emergency support is available via email, phone, or chat.
     {{</feature>}}

   {{</feature-row>}}